angushtlam/remiges/lib/components/Navbar/README.md

 | children    | No         | React.Node | NavigationItem components to render                        | `null`  |

 ### NavbarBrand
+> Navbar is a Backgroundable and Paddable component.
 | Prop Name | Required?  | Type       | Description                                                  | Default |
 | --------- | ---------- | ---------- | ------------------------------------------------------------ | ------- |
 | children  | No         | React.Node | Children components to render in NavbarBrand                 | `null`  |